kousha1999/kousha1999.github.io/posts/postMessage-vulnerabilities.md

 targetWindow.postMessage(message, targetOrigin, [transfer]);
 ```

 * `targetWindow`: It's the window that takes the message.
-Just that. :smile: It can be one of the following window :point_down:
+Just that :).
+It can be one of the following Window:
   * `window.open()`: This function spawn a new window.
   * `window.opener`: A variable which reference to window that spawned.
   * `window.parent`: